karlahrnndz/gdq-scraper-medium/README.md

 # gdq-scraper-medium

-Code for the Medium article at https://medium.com/random-noise
+Code for the Medium article "Scraping Games Done Quick Data with Python, Scrapy, & BeautifulSoup" published at https://medium.com/random-noise

-Developed with Python Version - 3.10.8
+Scraped data is not included.